IBM-Cloud/hpcs-management-utilities/README.md

 The following files are also included in the repository to enable signed code verification.
 This is to ensure the integrity and authencity of `cloudtke.bin` after being downloaded:
   * `cloudtke.sig`: The signed cryptographic hash of cloudtke.bin (SHA-256).
-  * `digicert_cert.pem`: An intermediate Secure Sockets Layer (SSL) certificate to prove the Management Utilities signing certificate.
+  * `digicert_cert.pem`: An intermediate code signing certificate to prove the Management Utilities signing certificate.
   * `signing_cert.pem`: The signing certificate of the Management Utilities.

 For detailed steps of verifying the signature and installing the Management Utility, refer to [the Management Utilities installation instructions](https://cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-prepare-management-utilities#install-management-utility-application).